 Kayaking for Wildlife

-We also got some beautiful time on the water kayaking at Tortuguero National Park.
-The Park is full of little canals that wind back into the forest where you can see birds, monkeys, caimen, and more.
+We also had a beautiful time on the water kayaking at Tortuguero National Park.
+The Park is full of little canals that wind back into the forest where you can see birds, monkeys, caiman, and more.
 I loved all of the wildlife, but I think what I loved the most was maneuvering the kayaks back into the narrow canals where regular boats couldn’t go.
 It felt as if you had entered a whole other world with vines hanging down and trees draping overhead.

 I’m pretty sure that the only locals I met back in 2003 were my guides or driver.
-Presently, one of my goals when I travel is to always get a feel for what it’s like to live in that country.
+Presently, one of my goals, when I travel, is to always get a feel for what it’s like to live in that country.
 This is mainly accomplished by meeting local people and doing more local experiences.
-Luckily, we had a lot of opportunities to do just that while in Costa Rica giving me a better understanding on the day-to-day life of locals.
+Luckily, we had a lot of opportunities to do just that while in Costa Rica giving me a better understanding of the day-to-day life of locals.

 Cooking with Veronica